allenai/allenact/docs/tutorials/distributed-objectnav-tutorial.md

 1. Introduce the available API for training across multiple nodes, as well as experimental scripts for distributed configuration, training start and termination, and remote command execution.
 1. Introduce the headless mode for [AI2-THOR](https://ai2thor.allenai.org/) in `AllenAct`.
+Note that, in contrast with previous tutorials using AI2-THOR, this time we don't require an xserver (in Linux) to be active.
-1. Show a training example for RoboTHOR ObjectNav on 3 nodes, each with N GPUs where 60 samplers collect rollout data.
+1. Show a training example for RoboTHOR ObjectNav on a cluster, each with sufficient GPUs and GPU memory to host 60 experience samplers collecting rollout data.

-Thanks to the massive parallelization of data collection and model training enabled by [DD-PPO](https://arxiv.org/abs/1911.00357), we can greatly speed up training by scaling across multiple nodes:
+Thanks to the massive parallelization of experience collection and model training enabled by [DD-PPO](https://arxiv.org/abs/1911.00357), we can greatly speed up training by scaling across multiple nodes:

 ![training speedup](../img/multinode_training.jpg)

+## The task: ObjectNav

+In ObjectNav, the goal for the agent is to navigate to an object (possibly unseen during training) of a known given class and signal task completion when it determines it has reached the goal.

 ## Implementation

 For this tutorial, we'll use the readily available `objectnav_baselines` project, which includes configurations for a wide variety of object navigation experiments for both iTHOR and RoboTHOR.
-Since those configuration files are defined for a single-node setup, we will focus on the minimal amount of changes required in the `machine_params` and `training_pipeline` methods.
+Since those configuration files are defined for a single-node setup, we will mainly focus on the changes required in the `machine_params` and `training_pipeline` methods.

-Note that, in order to use the headless version of AI2-THOR, we currently need to install a version of special THOR commit, different from the one in `robothor_plugin`.
+Note that, in order to use the headless version of AI2-THOR, we currently need to install a specific THOR commit, different from the default one in `robothor_plugin`.
 Note that this command is included in the configuration script below, so **we don't need to run this**:

 ```bash